-For the second step, the stomatal conductance is modified using the empirical multiplier $1/(1 + b_e\Delta e)$, which is constant across the canopy and therefore applies equally also to $G{c,0}$ (Equ.
-42). Δe is the vapour pressure deficit in the surrounding air (see Section B.2.9), and b_e an empirical parameter that is set once a day in a way explained in Section B.2.4.
+For the second step, the stomatal conductance is modified using the empirical multiplier $1/(1 + b_e \Delta e)$, which is constant across the canopy and therefore applies equally also to $G{c,0}$ (Eq.
+(45)). Δe is the vapour pressure deficit in the surrounding air (see Section B.3.9), and b_e an empirical parameter that is set such that the rate of transpiration does not exceed the water supply rate from the root zone, as explained in Section B.3.4.
 Using this multiplier and the inversion of the diffusion equation for CO2, we can now determine actual stomatal conductance as and actual canopy conductance as: